scala/scala3/docs/docs/reference/metaprogramming/macros.md

       case _ => '{ new HashSet[T] }
 ```

-## Relationship with Whitebox Inline
+## Relationship with Transparent Inline

 [Inline](./inline.md) documents inlining.
-The code below introduces a whitebox
+The code below introduces a transparent
 inline method that can calculate either a value of type `Int` or a value of type
 `String`.